jchannon/Sandra.Snow.BarbatoTemplate/Snow/_posts/2013-02-05-evaluating-knockoutjs-and-angularjs-part-2.md

 category:  angularjs,handlebars,javascript,knockoutjs,learning,oss,sammyjs
 ---

-## Evaluating KnockoutJS and AngularJS – Part 2

 In [Part 1][1], I described how I was using the demo tutorial from [SammyJS][2] to get a better understanding of [AngularJS][3] and [KnockoutJS][4].

 In this blog post I will focus on what I found when using KnockoutJS.